COVID-19 Vaccine Update:

 If we need a booster shot, are the vaccines working?

 Yes.
-COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death, even against the widely circulating Delta variant.
-However, public health experts are starting to see reduced protection, especially among certain populations, against mild and moderate disease.
+COVID-19 vaccines are working well to prevent severe illness, hospitalization, and death.
+However, public health experts are seeing reduced protection over time against mild and moderate disease, especially among certain populations.

 What are the risks to getting a booster shot?